40-days-of-Coding/HTML-CSS-practice/README.md

 Let's start!
 Hmmm if not for this challenge, I don't think I would have started this at all.
 Those in this challenge with me( kurtiz, iswilsons, KBryt ) I'm going to disturb you like lol!

+8/06/2023 I linked and add some style

+9/06/2023 Learnt how to use the img element and the input and how to style them.
+2:08am - 4:00am tiredness OMG! iswilson come for your challenge, I don't want again! lol